 Installing Virtualitics on Your Oculus Quest/Quest 2

-After you’ve set up your Oculus Quest, please follow these steps to install Virtualitics on your device and begin exploring your data.
+After you’ve set up your Oculus Quest or Quest 2, please follow these steps to install Virtualitics on your device and begin exploring your data.

 - Go to the Account Portal and login to your account

 - Navigate to the My Account page on the left

 - Scroll down to the Tokens and Keys section

 - Open the Oculus app on the phone that you used to set up your Oculus Quest